 Ann Dragon Yoga found Ann in 1993 living in Perth coping with a torn cruciate knee ligament.
 It helped her rehabilitate and receive life’s twists and turns with wonder.
 Yoga and Ann have grown inseparable.
 Ann has taught Yoga on a virtual daily basis for almost twenty years.
 She has established a successful yoga school and accompanied many people along the way to discover Yoga’s intimate practice.
 Her classes illustrate an understanding of Iyengar’s methodology and provide an accessible environment for all to thrive in Yoga.

-Geraldine Morey first attended classes at Yarraville Yoga Centre in 2004 and is happy to join the teaching team in 2016.
-She completed her teacher training with Marina Jung in 2010 and has since visited RIMYI in Pune three times, studying with Geeta, Prasant and BKS Iyengar.
-She regularly attends classes and Professional Development with Peter Scott and Alan Goode.
-Twenty- five years ago she began practising yoga, the same year she began nursing in ICU and she finds the practice vital to her health and wellbeing.
+Geraldine Morey first attended classes at Yarraville Yoga Centre in 2004 and is happy to be returning as part of the teaching team.
+She completed her teacher training with Marina Jung in 2010 and has since visited RIMYI in Pune three times, attending classes with Geeta, Prasant and BKS Iyengar.
+She began practising yoga 26 years ago, the same year she started nursing in Intensive Care, and finds the practice vital to her health and wellbeing.

 Clare Pritchard first discovered Iyengar Yoga in 1994, and began teaching in 2002.
 Her background is in the community sector, working in particular with homeless women, and those who have experienced violence.
 She continues to work with the Centres Against Sexual Assault, and feels very privileged to have been involved in developing a Trauma Sensitive Yoga program at the Western CASA.
 She is passionate about the application of yoga in a therapeutic manner, to maximise the potential of each individual, and our society as a whole.